stefanMadzharov/order_processor/README.md

      ./order_processor
      ```

-   - On Windows, double-click the executable or run from Command Prompt:
+   - On Windows, double-click the executable or run from Command Prompt so that you can also see the Error Output:

      ```txt
-     order_processor.exe
+     .\order_processor.exe
      ```